FStarLang/FStar/INSTALL.md

 1. Make sure you follow the instructions above to get a working OCaml setup.

 1. On OSX, F\* has some extra dependencies on the GNU version of `head`, `sed` and `find`.
-These can be installed using `brew install gsed coreutils`.
+These can be installed using `brew install gnu-sed coreutils`.

 2. Once you satisfy the prerequisites for your platform, translate the F* sources from F# to OCaml using F* by running: